 On Thursday, October 10, the US State Department declared a Level 4 Travel Advisory for many parts of Ecuador, including the capital city, Quito, and the large port city of Guayaquil.
 That means the only international airports in the country are in do not travel zones.
 Read more below.

-On Saturday, October 12, Spanish-language sources on Facebook are reporting that the CONAIE has agreed to meeting with President Lenin Moreno.
-However, the CONAIE website says reports of a dialogue are premature and have not posted any confirmation.
-In the meantime, reports of blocked roads, slashed tires on private vehicles, and shortages from food to propane, are everywhere.
-An international student program at the University of San Francisco, Quito has cancelled its Fall session and all international students are being sent back home.
+On Saturday, October 12, Spanish-language sources on Facebook are reporting that the CONAIE has agreed to meet with President Lenin Moreno.
+However, the CONAIE website says reports of dialogue are premature and have not posted any confirmation.
+In the meantime, reports of blocked roads slashed tires on private vehicles, and shortages from food to propane, are everywhere.
+An international student program at the University of San Francisco, Quito has canceled its Fall session and all international students are being sent back home.
 This is officially a holiday weekend when most hotels along the coast would be full of vacationing Ecuadorians.
 Instead, Ecuador is waiting to find out how these protests will change their country.

 We will continue to update this article with new information as it comes in.